Food for the Gods

 Another way is to lightly tap the top center of the cake.
 If top is firm, solid and springs back to form, the cake is done.

-• If you don't like cinnamon flavor, you could try Almond, or Lemon or plain vanilla extract.
+• If you're not into anything with cinnamon, you could try Almond extract, or Lemon flavor extract or plain vanilla extract.

 • Chopping dates is made easy by adding some of the flour from the recipe onto the chopping board or food processor to prevent them from sticking together.